maximiliummusterman/GuandanBot/README.md

 ## Vercel Deploy

-1. Put the latest model file in `checkpoints/`.
+1. Put the latest model file at repo root as `checkpoint.pt`.
 2. Push this repo to GitHub.
 3. Import the repo into Vercel.
 4. Leave the framework as auto-detected Python.
-5. If your checkpoint is not the latest `.pt` file in `checkpoints/`, set `GUANDAN_CHECKPOINT` in Vercel project environment variables.
+5. If you want a different checkpoint location, set `GUANDAN_CHECKPOINT` in Vercel project environment variables.
 6. Deploy.

 Notes:

 - `api/decision.py` and `api/health.py` are the Vercel entrypoints and re-export the WSGI app from `bot_api.py`.
 - `.python-version` pins Python `3.12`.
+- `requirements.txt` uses CPU-only PyTorch wheels to avoid the oversized default Linux package.
-- `vercel.json` excludes local/dev files from the Python bundle.
+- `vercel.json` excludes local/dev files and the `checkpoints/` training folder from the Python bundle.
-- Keep only the latest checkpoint in the deploy repo to avoid unnecessary bundle size.
+- If Vercel still exceeds the function size limit after this, the remaining bottleneck is PyTorch itself and you will likely need a non-Lambda host.

 ## Endpoints